nasa/cumulus/docs/deployment/thin-egress-app.md

 ### Cumulus Configuration

-The default Cumulus module generates a file at `s3://${system_bucket}/distribution_bucket_map.json` -- if you've manually deployed TEA outside the `cumulus` module, you'll need to provide this configuration file as part of your Terraform deployment if you wish for Cumulus's CMR related functionality (`Move Granules` task and all CMR reconciliation functions) to function.
+The default Cumulus module generates a file at `s3://${system_bucket}/distribution_bucket_map.json`.
+If you've manually deployed TEA outside the `cumulus` module, you'll need to provide this configuration file as part of your Terraform deployment.

 The configuration file is a simple json mapping of the form: